Otto IV, Count of Waldeck: Death

 Otto IV died on 14 October 1495 at Wetterburg Castle in Arolsen.
 He was buried in the chapel of the monastery at Volkhardinghausen (now part of Bad Arolsen).
 Since he had no sons, the elder Waldeck-Landau line died out with his death.
 Waldeck-Landau was divided between the two surviving lines, Philip II of Waldeck-Waldeck and Henry VIII of Waldeck-Wildungen.
 Moreover, Otto had put out money, with Schöneburg Castle and the district of Hofgeismar as securities.
 If this mortgage was repaid, the money would go to Philip II and he was then required by Otto's will to use it to redeem the mortgage on the village of Ehringen (now part of Volkmarsen).

 In his will, Otto IV bequeathed 100 gold guilders to the monastery in Volkhardinghausen, another 100 gold guilders for the construction of a church in the monastery at Korbach, 25 guilders to his Chancellor, Volmar Lösten, 300 guilder to his illegitimate son Arndt and 80 guilders to Arndt's mother, Anna of Hohenfeld.
 His widow, Elisabeth, received Wetterburg Castle as her widow seat.

 Marriage and issue

 On 17 January 1464, Otto married Matilda of Neuenahr.
 However, she died the following year.

-In 1465, he married his second wife, Elisabeth of Tekclenburg (d.
+In 1465, he married his second wife, Elisabeth of Tecklenburg (d.
 1499).
 With her, he had a daughter Eva (1466–1489), who was engaged to Bernard of Lippe, but died of the plague before she could marry.
 Eva was interred in Aroldessen Abbey.

 Otto IV had an illegitimate son, Arndt, with Anna of Hohenfeld.
 In his will, he bequeathed Arndt 300 gold guilders.